-As a new immigrant to Canada with little to no credit history, you can apply for a repayable loan of up to $50,000 to start a business.
+As a new immigrant to Canada with little to no credit history, you can apply for repayable funding of up to $50,000 to start a business.

 Only Applies to : CANADA

-Get a loan of up to $100,000 within 5 business days.
+Get funding of up to $100,000 within 5 business days.
 There are no application fees or hassles and the entire process is online.